 Infinite possibilities: WVU Institute of Technology’s new tagline is apt.
 Tech, as it’s affectionately known by generations of alumni, fills a particular niche in West Virginia’s higher education landscape.
 WVU Tech distinguishes itself by its focus on STEM (science, technology, engineering, and mathematics) degree programs, along with business, the humanities, and social sciences.
-Its small classes and personal attention provide a place where students can flourish.
+Small class sizes and personal attention provide a place where students can flourish.

 WVU Tech prepares graduates for meaningful careers and provides a highly skilled workforce for the most in-demand jobs in the state and nation.
 With so much development under way in West Virginia around the Marcellus shale, WVU Tech’s mission is particularly timely.

 Today, WVU Tech is poised for great change.
 A new leadership team, campus master plan, and strategic plan—in concert with the Tech Revitalization Project (TRP)—hold promise for a brighter future.

 But, WVU Tech can’t do it alone.
 To transform this promise into reality, we need to bring together many minds: the intellect and ideas of students and faculty and the passion and support of alumni and friends, like you.
 The stakes are high.

 The Trajectory of Success

 Founded in 1895 as Montgomery Preparatory School, WVU Tech’s history is rich with accomplishments, changes, and challenges.
 Tech has served as a high school, trade school, junior college, college, university, and a regional campus of West Virginia University (WVU).
 Since 2007, Tech has been a fully integrated division of WVU.